uni-mannheim-qm-2021/week00_getting_started/README.md

 2. Follow the instructions and install git.
     - When asked about “Adjusting your PATH environment”, make sure to select “Git from the command line and also from 3rd-party software”.
 3. Open RStudio.
-4. In the lower left pane click on `Terminal`.
+4. In the lower left panel click on `Terminal`.
 5. Type `git` and hit Enter.
 6. If you get an overview of the usage of `git` and several `git` commands, everything worked fine and you are all set for Week 01.
 7. If you don't see what is described under 6. please email us ([Oliver](mailto:orittman@uni-mannheim.de), [Viktoriia](mailto:semenova@uni-mannheim.de), or [David](mailto:david.martin.grundmanns@gess.uni-mannheim.de))!